Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 Deciding Whether to Tow a Car With a Motorhome

 An RV may be a motorhome, a Fifth-wheel RV, a Class C, Class B, or pop-up camper.
-Depending on the size of your rig you may want to tow a vehicle behind it on camping trip.
+Depending on the size of your rig, you may want to tow a vehicle behind it on a camping trip.

 Most motorhome owners will tow a small vehicle of some kind just for the extra flexibility they get exploring and sightseeing while staying at their campsite.
 Obviously, a motorhome is too large for a quick trip to pick up a loaf of bread or a six-pack of beer, so when you start off on your trip you will either have already packed everything you need for your camping excursion, or you will end up towing another vehicle.